Could the Word “Grief” Be Exhausted?

 I can almost hear ‘grief’ protesting: But I never applied for this job!
 This is all such a big misunderstanding…

-Oh, Sweet Word ‘Grief’ — Staggering Off the Field
+Good ‘Grief’ — Staggering Off the Field

 This much seems clear: the word ‘grief’ is exhausted.